JavaScriptJacksn/opinionated-news-social-media/README.md

 Users can vote on polls and leave comments on posts once logged in.

-Users can log in from the navigation link to the Django aullauth account forms
+Users can log in from the navigation link to the Django aullauth account forms.

 <img src="static/media/sign-in.jpg" alt="login" width="500"/>

 <img src="static/media/sign-up.jpg" alt="sign up" width="500"/>

-After authentication, full application functionality is unlocked and users can vote on polls and comment on posts
+After authentication, full application functionality is unlocked and users can vote on polls and comment on posts.

 <img src="static/media/comment-and-poll.jpg" alt="vote and comment" width="500"/>

 <img src="static/media/vote.jpg" alt="vote form" width="500"/>

-Authenticated users can create posts using the 'Post your opinion' button on the feed page
+Authenticated users can create posts using the 'Post your opinion' button on the feed page.

 <img src="static/media/create-post.jpg" alt="create post" width="500"/>

-After creating a post, whether a draft or published, user are prompted to choose whether to add a poll or not.
+After creating a post, whether a draft or published, users are prompted to choose whether to add a poll or not.

 If users 'skip adding a poll' they can always add one at a later date through the edit forms.

 <img src="static/media/create-poll.jpg" alt="create poll" width="500"/>

-Users can at any time view their posts published or drafts under the 'My Posts' section in the navigation bar once logged in
+Users can at any time view their posts published or drafts under the 'My Posts' section in the navigation bar once logged in.

 <img src="static/media/profile-view.jpg" alt="my posts view" width="500"/>

-Clicking 'delete' will prompt a browser alert window to show asking for confirmation before executing the deletion from the database
+Clicking 'delete' will prompt a browser alert window to show, asking for confirmation before executing the deletion from the database.

 <img src="static/media/delete-confirmation.jpg" alt="delete confirmation" width="500"/>